About Sea Start: Our Boats

 Sea Start 5

 Produced in 1998 on a Ribtec hull it is 7.8m long and is powered by a 175hp diesel Yamaha engine.
 This RIB has proven over and over to be one of the most reliable and rugged boats of all as well as the cheapest to run.
 It may not be the quickest with a 36 knot top speed or the most spacious for storing equipment but is a dream to handle and great for towing.
-You can now see it at Salterns Marina which is its berth for the 2013 season as the area of Poole Harbour suits this boat perfectly.
+You can now see it at Chichester Marina and she patrols Chichester Harbour which suits this boat perfectly.